 How Social Media Affects Your Brain – Without Your Consent

-In this post we will go over how social media affects your brain by creating strong influence that changes you a little at a time, then we will talk about some other challenges with social media, and finally we will consider how to spend less time on social media.
+In this post we will go over how social media affects your brain by creating strong influence that changes you a little at a time, then we will talk about some other challenges with social media, like social media distorting reality and finally we will consider how to spend less time on social media.

 Social Media Affects Your Brain By Influencing You